-This course offers students further instruction in developing, revising, and polishing multi-paragraph essays; it particularly emphasizes essay organization, development, and focus in the context of subject, audience, and purpose.
+This co-requisite course provides support for students enrolled in ENG101 Composition I. This course offers students further instruction in developing, revising, and polishing multi-paragraph essays; it particularly emphasizes essay organization, development, and focus in the context of subject, audience, and purpose.
 Methods of developing essays are explored.
 Integration of reading and writing is emphasized.
 Common errors in grammar and punctuation are covered at length, as are methods for achieving sentence variety and diverse writing styles.
 This course is not transferable and does not count toward the completion of degree, major or graduation requirements.

-Prerequisite: ENG090 or College Placement Indicator Co-requisite: ENG101 Offered FALL and SPRING semesters
+Instructional Hours: 1 Prerequisite: College Placement Indicator Co-requisite: ENG101 Offered FALL and SPRING semesters

-COLLEGE-LEVEL SEQUENCE
+COLLEGE-LEVEL COURSEWORK